ipfs-shipyard/gomobile-ipfs/README.md

   * Lower watermarks in conn manager
   * Use QUIC transport to be more resilient in case of switching between wifi/cellular
   * Background uploads & tasks
-  * Connections prioritization by assigning them weight depending on their types, the platform, and the connectivity context
+  * Connections prioritization by assigning them weight depending on their types, the platform and the connectivity context
 * Solutions we'd like to see
   * Native libp2p implementations
   * Better discovery of peers
-  * Better cache solutions to avoid a long warm-up that doesn't fit in a short time frame (switch foreground -> background)
+  * Better caching solutions to avoid a long warm-up that doesn't fit in a short time frame (switch foreground -> background)
 * Shared resources for mobile IPFS best practices
   * [**gomobile-ipfs** issues](https://github.com/berty/gomobile-ipfs/issues) _(this repo)_
   * [**go-ipfs** issues](https://github.com/ipfs/go-ipfs/issues)